 The reason why Amazon deletes reviews is not easy to understand from its guidelines, which you can read here in full.

 However, there are two main areas that cause the most problems for both positive and negative reviews.
-They are paid book reviews and reviews from close friends.
+They are reviews from close friends and paid book reviews.

 Paying for book reviews can cause your reviews to be deleted

 Paid reviews are clearly not acceptable to Amazon.
 It states:

 We do not permit reviews or votes on the helpfulness of reviews that are posted in exchange for compensation of any kind.

 However, it is well known that paid reviews are available, and are being posted.

 It only takes a few minutes to find a paid book review service on social media or by doing a Google search.

 But Amazon is well aware of the practice and takes action quite quickly.

 If you are tempted to buy book reviews, you could be taking an expensive risk.